-Rates of walking and cycling are relatively high for communities in the study area within 4km of the City Centre, but car dependency increases beyond 5km, with the exception of Darndale.
-Switching from sedentary modes of travel (i.e. car use) to more active modes (walking and cycling) reduces risk of a number of causes of premature death.
+Rates of walking and cycling are relatively high for communities in the study area within 2km of the City Centre, but car dependency increases beyond 3km.
+Switching from sedentary modes of travel (i.e. car use) to more active modes (walking and cycling) reduce the risk of a number of causes of premature death.

 Evidence from many different countries and contexts, including Ireland as a whole, shows that there is a social gradient of health whereby people in deprived areas suffer worse health outcomes than those in affluent areas.
-Assuming this holds true for Dublin, the areas with higher levels of deprivation in the study area are likely to carry a greater burden of disease and may be disproportionately affected (either adversely or beneficially) by impacts from the Proposed Scheme.
+The study area for the Proposed Scheme is relatively affluent compared to other areas of Dublin and there were no small areas classed as deprived.
+This may indicate a relatively lower burden of disease and greater capacity to adapt to change among the baseline population, assuming the evidence for a social gradient of health applies to Dublin.

 A greater proportion of people in Dublin who have a disability do not have access to a car, compared to the general population.
-However, the issue of disability access was a concern raised during the consultation on the preferred route option, particularly by residents on Malahide Road concerned about accessing their cars and homes.
+However, a concern expressed during consultation was that some people need to park close to their homes for health reasons.